-The symptoms of mesothelioma depend almost entirely on where the cancer has originated:
+The symptoms of malignant mesothelioma depend almost entirely on where the cancer has originated:

-As we can see, many of these symptoms are what doctors call “non-specific”; they can be caused by numerous other conditions, including many benign disorders that are more common than cancer.
-For this reason, patients and physicians often chalk up the initial symptoms to less-serious conditions.
+As we can see, many of these health effects are what doctors call “non-specific”; they can be caused by numerous other conditions, including many benign disorders that are more common than cancer.
+For this reason, patients and physicians often chalk up the initial symptoms to less serious conditions.
 Pleural mesothelioma, for example, is often confused at first with other respiratory diseases, like pneumonia or asthma.